Home

 These fat storing low carb high protein diets then are the major reason that those who attempt these diets end up on an endless cycle of dieting and losing weight and then gaining it all back.

 The low carb high protein diet is the epitome of the diet that doesn’t work for the long term because the biochemistry is working against you and because by it’s nature it is a temporary diet.
-Eating so few carbs is contraindicated by nutrition science.
+Eating so few carbohydrates is contra-indicated by nutrition science.
 The relationship between diet and disease is well researched and documented.

 What makes the low glycemic way of eating so completely different from the low carb high protein diet is that it is healthy and balanced and an easier and far safer way of eating.
 Plenty of carbs are eaten but they have a glycemic index lower than 50.
 This is the safe and healthy way to lose fat permanently!